 The Wheatstone Project is a joint venture between Australian subsidiaries of Chevron (64.14 percent), Kuwait Foreign Petroleum Exploration Company (KUFPEC) (13.4 percent), Woodside Petroleum Limited (13 percent), and Kyushu Electric Power Company (1.46 percent), together with PE Wheatstone Pty Ltd, part owned by TEPCO (8 percent).

 Providing Third Party Gas Opportunities - New Partners Welcome

 The project site at ANSIA, is an ideal location for an LNG hub given its proximity to the vast gas resources in the Western Carnarvon Basin.

-Eighty percent of the Wheatstone Project's foundation capacity will be fed with natural gas from the Wheatstone and Iago field operations, which are operated by Chevron (80.17%) in joint venture with Australian subsidiaries of Shell (8%) and Kyushu Electric Power Company (1.83%), together with PE Wheatstone Pty Ltd (part owned by TEPCO, 10%).
-The remaining 20 percent of gas will be supplied from the Apache and KUFPEC Julimar and Brunello fields.
+Eighty percent of the Wheatstone Project's foundation capacity will be fed with natural gas from the Wheatstone and Iago fields, which are operated by Chevron Australia in joint venture with Australian subsidiaries of Kuwait Foreign Petroleum Exploration Company (KUFPEC) and Kyushu Electric Power Company, together with PE Wheatstone Pty Ltd (part owned by TEPCO).